The divorce glossary

 D8

-The name of the form given to the divorce petition, the first legal form / step for starting divorce / dissolution proceedings.
-Includes things like; names and address, details for the marriage and reason for divorce.
+The name of the form given to the divorce application (previously called the divorce petition), the first legal form/step for starting divorce/dissolution proceedings.
+Includes things like; names and addresses, details for the marriage and reason for divorce.

 D81 (Statement of information)